A Selected Chronological Bibliography of

 Ishida (JP), Yasutoshi Agata (JP), Keiichi Shibahara (JP), and Tasuku Honjo

-(JP) provided evidence to suggest that
+(JP) provided evidence to suggest that activation of the PD-1 gene

-the immunoglobulin gene superfamily) might be
+(a member of the immunoglobulin gene superfamily) might

-involved in the classical type of programmed cell death (588).
+the classical type of programmed

-Pauline
+Pauline Johnson

-Johnson (GB-CA), Hanne L. Ostergaard (CA), Chris Wasden (US), and Ian S.
+(GB-CA), Hanne L. Ostergaard (CA), Chris Wasden (US), and Ian S. Trowbridge

-Trowbridge (US) Johnson helped to established the
+(US) Johnson helped to

-function of CD45 as
+established the function of CD45 as a critical protein tyrosine

-phosphatase in T
+phosphatase in T cell activation (710)

-Seth
+Seth Lederman

-Lederman (US), Michael J. Yellin (US), Alexander Krichevsky (US), John Belko
+(US), Michael J. Yellin (US), Alexander Krichevsky (US), John Belko (US), Julie

-(US), Julie J. Le (US), and Leonard Chess (US) discovered 5c8
+J. Le (US), and Leonard Chess (US) discovered 5c8 Ag, a novel,

-lymphocytes (730).
-Note: CD4+ T
+(840).
+Note: CD4+ T lymphocytes

-the generation of specific antibody responses in a process termed T helper
+generation of specific antibody responses in a process termed T helper

 function.

-Robert
+Robert H.

-activation when few antigen receptors are occupied (177).
+antigen receptors are occupied (209).

 Daisuke